Chris-iuel/Reuters_Topic_Classification/README.md

 # Results
     85-88% Accuracy on all three models.
-This is inclusive to determine which model architecture is best.
+This is inconclusive to determine which model architecture is best.
     I added in batch normalisation and drop out to prevent overfitting on the larger networks, as this was an apparent problem.
     A look at the prediction plot shows that most errors come from a couple of cases where the networks struggle.